htcondor/htcondor/docs/classad-attributes/job-classad-attributes.rst

     **Executable**\ :index:`Executable<single: Executable; submit commands>`; in
     particular, this command is not run in a Docker container, nor in a virtual machine, nor in Java.
-This command is also not run with any of vanilla universe’s features active, including (but not limited to): cgroups, PID namespaces, bind mounts, CPU affinity, Singularity, or job wrappers.
-This command is not automatically transferred with the job, so if you’re using file transfer, you must add it to the
+This command is also not run with any of vanilla universe's features active, including (but not limited to): cgroups, PID namespaces, bind mounts, CPU affinity, Singularity, or job wrappers.
+This command is not automatically transferred with the job, so if you're using file transfer, you must add it to the
     **transfer_input_files**\ :index:`transfer_input_files<single: transfer_input_files; submit commands>`
     list. :index:`PreCmdExitBySignal<single: PreCmdExitBySignal; ClassAd job attribute>`